 - People are using promo/discount codes more so than prior weeks

-- People are buying fewer number of items within a transaction
+- People are buying a fewer number of items within a transaction

-More people are visiting a product page with a product at a price point fewer than the average price sold
+More people visit a product page with a product at a price point fewer than the average price sold.

 So hopefully, this gives you a basic understanding of how you could approach analyzing data once you start seeing the conversions go down.
-Don’t panic, just go into your web analytics tool like Google Analytics and follow the steps I mentioned above.
+Don’t panic.
+Just go into your web analytics tool like Google Analytics and follow the abovementioned steps.
 More advanced users will look into more strategic and tactical things, but this is probably a start.